Unlock Your Music: Syncing Local Files to Spotify Made Easy

 Sounds cool, right?
 Let me help you get started with syncing your local files to Spotify!

 Summary: You can easily sync your local files to Spotify on both your computer and mobile devices.
-On your computer, go to your profile name, select "Settings," and enable the "Local Files" option.
+Here’s how to do it:

 For Computer